TINF21CS1/zimbraweb-smtp-bridge/Readme.md

 ### Enabling TLS in the Container

+The following commands assume your Docker container is named `smtp_bride`.
+Substitute as necessary.

 Copy the certificate and key into the container:
 ```
 # docker cp /etc/letsencrypt/live/<your-server-domain>/fullchain.pem smtp_bridge:/srv/zimbraweb/ssl_certificate.pem